 On this page, you will find answers to frequently asked questions.
 Click on the relevant topic to go directly to FAQ section.

-SAIL’27 focuses on five strategic levers – portfolio, geographies, execution, culture and funding the journey – for which we have made distinct strategic choices, defining the focus of our efforts and resource allocation.
-The strategic levers and choices should be viewed as an integrated set of activities that together will drive shareholder value.
+Accelerate SAIL focuses on five strategic levers – portfolio, geographies, execution, culture and funding the journey – for which we have made distinct strategic choices, defining the focus of our efforts and resource allocation.
+Our strategic levers and choices should be viewed as an integrated set of activities that together will drive shareholder value.

-By executing SAIL’27, we believe we can successfully capture long-term growth opportunities.
-Our ambitions for the SAIL’27 period are:
+By executing Accelerate SAIL, we believe we can successfully capture long-term growth opportunities.
+Our long-term growth financial ambitions are:

 Due to the many uncertainties, the volatility and large margin differentials between markets, brands and categories, it is very difficult to predict future percentage margins.
 However, we intend to grow organic operating profit faster than revenue, thereby improving operating margin over time.